CleverTap/clevertap-ios-sdk/README.md

 - **SDWebImage Integration:** This library provides an async image downloader with cache support.
 We are using the SDWebImage cache library in our engagement channels.
 For example, CleverTap App Inbox uses SDWebImage for image cache and async loading for the image, another example would be CleverTap In-Apps that provides support to display gifs.

-  Please follow the steps below for installating and integrating SDWebImage:
+  Please follow the steps below for installing and integrating SDWebImage:
   - Inside of your project folder, clone SDWebImage repository recursively.

       ```